sirzur/DJA0230TLS/ROOT.md

 Now use the [config.js script](./browser-scripts/config.js) to export a copy of the configuration such that you can import unsigned, unencrypted data, but that it's signed.
 Keep a copy of that `config.bin`.
 If you really screw it up all you need to do is push that configuration file to the router and it'll put you back at the state you're in now.

 **Back a copy of this file up for use later.
-Do not edit its contents.**
+Do not edit its contents.
+The weird characters at the end are a signature that validate it so you can import it into a clean install of the modem so you don't have to do this all again!**

 Optionally revert your settings using: